 Collagen Breakdown & Inflammaging

-Chronic, low-grade inflammation — sometimes called inflammaging — accelerates visible aging.
+Chronic, low-grade inflammation, sometimes called inflammaging, accelerates visible aging.
 In the skin, this often takes the form of increased collagen breakdown.
 Collagen is the most abundant protein in the body, providing structure and strength to connective tissues such as skin, bones, and tendons.
 (Does The Sun Break Down Collagen?
 Understandin:g UV, Collagen Breakdown & MMPs)

 One key pathway involves enzymes called matrix metalloproteinases (MMPs), particularly MMP-1, which degrade collagen fibers.
 These enzymes break down the protein structure of collagen fibers, weakening the skin’s support.
 Elevated MMP activity is linked to wrinkles, sagging, and loss of elasticity.
 Dysbiosis-driven inflammation can worsen this process.
 As we age, the body naturally produces less collagen, which contributes to visible signs of aging.

 By contrast, a balanced microbiome produces short-chain fatty acids (SCFAs), such as butyrate, that calm inflammation, protect the gut lining, and indirectly preserve collagen integrity.
-Nutrients like vitamin C and amino acids are essential for collagen production, and consuming foods rich in these nutrients supports the body’s ability to synthesize strong collagen proteins.
+Read more about SCFA’s in (How SCFAs Build Your Foundation for Wellness).

-Chronic inflammation can damage connective tissue and impair the body’s natural repair processes..
-[Gao et al., 2023].
+Chronic inflammation can damage connective tissue and impair the body’s natural repair processes [Gao et al., 2023].

 The Crucial Link: Gut Health, Skin Barrier, and Radiance